Advice on Training Current & New Cleaners

 Maid Training Academy is used by hundreds of maid companies and independent cleaners all over the world.
 As the oldest and largest training school in the world, these instructions are used and accepted by professional house cleaners all over the world.
 We have students in North America, Europe, Asia, and Africa.

 Pay Employees to take the class

 Not compensating “active employees” at least minimum wage for their time for required training may be a violation of employment law.
 Be careful how you handle required training on “active employees.”
-This is not legal advice and you should always check with your legal counsel.
+This is not legal advice.
+You should always check with your legal counsel.
 Laws are different by City, State, and Country.

 Avoid group training because reading aloud takes twice as long as reading on your own.

 Talk about Maid Training Academy all the time

 Although your cleaners will understand the benefits of a structured program, it’s still a challenge to get people to change habits and adopt the instructions within Maid Training Academy.
 It may take some time for all your current cleaners to adopt the new instructions.
 It is easy to slide back into old habits.